fatihsuzer/div383-pardod/README.md

 Pardod is a mobile-first designed front-end only website, aiming to make users sell their items faster than any other website, in Latvia.

 **Futures**
--Publishing an item after logging in
+- Publishing an item after logging in
--Discovering new adverts around current location -Advanced categorization opportunity
+- Discovering new adverts around current location
+- Advanced categorization opportunity
--Free of use
+- Free of use
--Ability to send message to the seller, or receive messages form other users -Mark an advert as favorite, then observe price changes.
+- Ability to send message to the seller, or receive messages form other users
+- Mark an advert as favorite, then observe price changes.

 ## [Demo website](https://fatihsuzer.github.io/div383-pardod/)